Birdchain/whitepaper-business/README.md

 Both the web portal and mobile application should not be constrained by the capacity of the database.
 Meaning all content should be fetched when app is online and stored inside the database for the future offline review.

 # User Flow
 There are two types of the user - ads subscribers and ads producers.
-Both of the acting as a separate entities.
+Both of them acting as a separate entities.
 But we specify that ads subscriber will be available to make actions belonging to ads producers in future releases.

 ## Ads Subscriber